Benešov District: Economy

-The largest employers with its headquarters in Benešov District and at least 500 employers are:
+The largest employers with headquarters in Benešov District and at least 500 employees are:

 Transport

 The D1 motorway from Prague to Brno passes through the northern and eastern part of the district.
 The European route E55 separates from it, which passes across the district and continues as D3 motorway in its south.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: